 All vRealize Automation machines in your installation must be able to resolve each other by fully qualified domain name (FQDN).

-While performing the installation, always enter the FQDN when identifying or selecting a machine.
-Do not enter IP addresses.
+While performing the installation, always enter the complete FQDN when identifying or selecting a vRealize Automation machine.
+Do not enter IP addresses or short machine names.

 In addition to the FQDN requirement, Windows machines that host the Model Manager Web service, Manager Service, and Microsoft SQL Server database must be able to resolve each other by Windows Internet Name Service (WINS) name.